St. Paul storm drain stenciling outing kits available

 Step 3: Pick up your stenciling kit on the agreed-upon date at FMR's downtown St. Paul office.

 Step 4: Follow the directions and maps in the bin.
 Groups can stencil any area within the City of St. Paul.
 We can usually find a convenient location for most stencilers.

 Step 5: Return the kit and data to our office by our agreed-upon deadline.

 A small-group storm drain stenciling service outing:

-• Is entirely free with all supplies provided.
-(See what's inside in the video below.)
+- Is free with all supplies provided.

 What's inside?
 Watch the video